oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README.md

 ## Running the Sample

 Use the `test.bat` script in the `system_console` directory to flash the design to your development board, and launch the system console.
-The included `.tcl` scripts in the `system_console` directory demonstrate how to use the System Console to interact with your IP through the JTAG to Avalon® Master Bridge Intel FPGA IP on the FPGA.
+The included `.tcl` script in the `system_console` directory demonstrates how to use the System Console to interact with your IP through the JTAG to Avalon® Master Bridge Intel FPGA IP on the FPGA.

 To move the design to a different computer, copy the `system_console` and directories from the `add-quartus` directory.